Heinrich Müller (Gestapo): SS career

 He was made Inspekteur der Sicherheitspolizei und des SD for all of Austria following the 1938 Anschluss, while his close friend Franz Josef Huber took charge of the Gestapo office in Vienna.
 One of Müller's first major acts occurred during the unprecedented Kristallnacht pogrom of 9–10 November 1938, when he ordered the arrest of between 20,000 and 30,000 Jews.
 (Note: Before Kristallnacht began, Müller informed members of the State police that there would be demonstrations against the Jews throughout Germany, but they were instructed by him that "no action" was to be taken.)
 Heydrich also tasked Müller during the summer of 1939 to create a centrally organized agency to deal with the eventual emigration of the Jews.
 Müller became a member of the Nazi Party in 1939 for the purely opportunist reason of improving his chances of promotion and only after Himmler insisted he do it.
 (Note: Müller had a high party number, 4,583,199, as a result.)
-Historian Robert Gellately does not give much credence to this apolitical image of Müller and cites the musings of Walter Schellenberg, who claimed during a conversation with Müller sometime in 1943 that Müller lauded the Stalinist system as superior to Nazism, which he believed compromised on too much.
+Indeed, according to Walter Schellenberg, in a 1943 conversation Müller lauded the Stalinist system as superior to Nazism, which he believed compromised on too much.
 Schellenberg even alleged when Müller compared Stalin against Hitler, his (Müller's) opinion was that Stalin did things better.
-As Gellately relates, such a politically oriented asseveration certainly indicates Müller did indeed have preferences.
-He was notorious, for instance, for admiring the Soviet police.
+According to other sources, Müller was notorious in Nazi circles for admiring the Soviet police.

 While the chief of the subsequent Reich Central Office for Jewish Emigration (Note: Hermann Göring had ordered the creation of the office on 24 January 1939.) was indeed Heydrich, it was Müller who took care of the office's administrative details.
 Shortly thereafter, Müller took charge of this office but then handed control over to Adolf Eichmann.
 Once the war began, the possibility of Jewish emigration ended and caused the office's dissolution.